zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/connection/connection.md

     ![Download PEM](images/01b-06.png)

-## Task 2: Upload the certificate to the Oracle GoldenGate Marketplace Service Manager
+## Task 2: Upload the Certificate to the Oracle GoldenGate Marketplace Service Manager

 1. Open the on premises or Marketplace Oracle GoldenGate Service Manager in a browser window.

-> ***Note:** To open the Marketplace Oracle GoldenGate Service Manager, use the Public IP of the Marketplace Oracle GoldenGate compute instance from the OCI Console, and then enter `<public-ip>:<port 443>` in your browser address bar.*
+> **Note:** *To open the Marketplace Oracle GoldenGate Service Manager, use the Public IP of the Marketplace Oracle GoldenGate compute instance from the OCI Console, and then enter `<public-ip>:<port 443>` in your browser address bar.*

 2. In the navigation menu (hamburger icon), click **Certificate Management**.